-This Transportation Master Plan have identified potential solutions and concepts that would address existing and future growth, safety and community access.
+This Transportation Master Plan has identified potential solutions and concepts that would address existing and future growth, safety and community access.
 For implementation of the TMP to be successful, a quantitative model has been developed based on criteria to prioritize improvements objectively for implementation as budgets and funding provides.
-It is also noted that capital projects and operating plans (including maintenance and renewals) are often conflicting as priorities, and this implementation is not planned to determine a priority between the two, but rather provide a relative comparison of capital projects for consideration.
-It is also not a comprehensive list of capital projects for Ponoka, rather a collection of projects that have been developed in response to the TMP objectives.
+It is also noted that capital projects and operating plans (including maintenance and renewals) are often conflicting as priorities, and this implementation is not designed to determine a priority between the two, but rather to provide a relative comparison of capital projects for consideration.
+In addition, it is not a comprehensive list of capital projects for Ponoka, rather a collection of projects that have been developed in response to the TMP objectives.

 An evaluation process was developed using a scoring system to identify the priority level of each project outlined in this TMP.
-Each potential project is compared as to how they respond to each criterion on a scale of 1 to 3, with 3 being the most responsive (highest) score.
+Each potential project is compared as to how it responds to each criterion on a scale of 1 to 3, with 3 being the most responsive (highest) score.
 The evaluated criteria are as follows: